 So what steps can you take to get a better car loan rate?

 One of the best things you can do is simply shop around.
-There are many different lending options available to you, and some will offer objectively better deals than others, based on your credit history, the amount you’re borrowing, and other factors.
+There are many different lending options available to you such as car loans nz, and some will offer objectively better deals than others, based on your credit history, the amount you’re borrowing, and other factors; go here for more information.
 If you’re working with a car dealership, they’ll probably extend in-house financing to you, but oftentimes, these deals aren’t the best—you could end up paying a higher interest rate or dealing with less favorable terms.

 Instead, spend some time looking at car loan rates online and talking to your local lenders.
 You’ll get a high-level view of the types of loans you may qualify for, and the interest rates you might pay.